duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 </div>

-The assembly process is divided into 9 parts.
+The assembly process is divided in 9 parts.
 They must be completed in the following order:

 - [Part 1: Preliminary Steps](#howto-preliminary-db21m)
 - [Part 2: Drive Train](#howto-drive-train-db21m)